Helping Someone Who’s Grieving

 - "It's part of God's plan."
 This phrase can make people angry and they often respond with, "What plan?
 Nobody told me about any plan."

 - "Look at what you have to be thankful for."
 They know they have things to be thankful for, but right now they are not important.

 - "He's in a better place now."
 The bereaved may or may not believe this.
 Keep your beliefs to yourself unless asked.

 - "This is behind you now; it's time to get on with your life."
-Sometimes the bereaved are resistant to getting on with because they feel this means "forgetting" his or her loved one.
-In addition, moving on is easier said than done.
+Sometimes the bereaved are resistant to getting on with because they feel this means "forgetting" their loved one.
+Besides, moving on is much easier said than done.
 Grief has a mind of its own and works at its own pace.

 Source: American Hospice Foundation

 It is difficult for many grieving people to ask for help.
-They might feel guilty about receiving so much attention, fear being a burden, or be too depressed to reach out.
-You can make it easier for them by making specific suggestions—such as, “I’m going to the market this afternoon.
+They might feel guilty about receiving so much attention, fear being a burden to others, or simply be too depressed to reach out.
+A grieving person may not have the energy or motivation to call you when they need something, so instead of saying, “Let me know if there’s anything I can do,” make it easier for them by making specific suggestions.
+You could say, “I’m going to the market this afternoon.
 What can I bring you from there?” or “I’ve made beef stew for dinner.
 When can I come by and bring you some?”